slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The limits of the possible can only be defined by going beyond them into the impossible."
 -- Arthur C. Clarke*

+### On impossibility

+> *"Impossible is just an opinion."
+-- Paulo Coelho*

+> *"The person who says it cannot be done should not interrupt the person doing it."
+-- Proverb*

+> *"If you think we can't change the world, it just means you're not one of those that will."
+-- Jacque Fresco*